W06 Project

 These are the minimum specifications for the project.
 You are encouraged to go above and beyond these requirements to demonstrate your mastery of the course learning outcomes.

-- The website must consist of at least three (3) pages with a common navigation and theme that appeals to the target audience.
+- The website must consist of at least three (3) pages with consistent navigation and visual theme suited to your target audience.

-- The site must have significant and relevant content that supports the purpose of the site as outlined in your website plan.
+- The site must have significant and relevant content that supports your website's purpose as outlined in your site plan.

 - The design must support accessibility, usability, visual appeal, and design principles.

-- Structure the pages with valid, standards-based HTML markup.
+- Organize the pages with valid, standards-based HTML markup.

-- Style the site so that it is responsive to mobile (portrait and landscape) and larger screen views without violating PARC design principles.
+- Make the site responsive for mobile (portrait and landscape) and larger screens while maintaining PARC design principles.

 - All images must be optimized.